Information Management Standard

 - Principle 6: Business information is accountably destroyed or transferred

-The Archives will progressively release guidance for the remaining Principles over the next few months.
-Additional advice will be created by December 2017 to address any gaps.
+The Archives will progressively release guidance for the remaining Principles, with updated advice expected to be available between October - November 2018.
 We welcome feedback on areas where further advice would be useful to agencies.